-Public health data can include information on incidences of disease, locations of hazards or exposures, and location of populations at-risk, based on functional disabilities or social determinants of health.
-The following data sources were developed for local public health professionals who are planning for the public health impacts of climate change.
+The following data sources may be useful to local public health professionals who are planning for the public health impacts of climate change.

 The Minnesota Environmental Public Health Tracking Program gathers and makes accessible data about environmental health hazards, people's exposure to hazards, and health effects.
 Data include heat-related illnesses and deaths, air quality, asthma and other respiratory hospitalizations, drinking water quality, and heart attacks.

 - MDH Center for Health Statistics

 The Center for Health Statistics provides useful data resources, such as the Minnesota State, County and CHB Vital Statistics Trends Report 1991-2010 and the Minnesota County-Level Indicators for County Health Assessment.

-- CDC Climate Change – Data Tracking Network
+- CDC Climate Change – Data and Tools